 All research-grant awardees are required to present their results at the Iota Theta Showcase in Nursing Research Excellence or its equivalent a year following the awarding of the grant.
 In addition, the awardees are required to prepare a paper which will be included in the proceedings of the Research Forum.
 The paper will be considered as the deliverable and final report on each research-grant.

-The principle criteria considered by the Scholarship Committee in evaluation of a proposal is its relevance to Sigma Theta Tau's mission of scholarship and research.
+The principle criteria considered by the Scholarship Committee in evaluation of a proposal is its relevance to Sigma Honor Society's mission of scholarship and research.
 Specific proposal-related evaluation criteria are:

 The Scholarship Committee will notify the members of Iota Theta Chapter each May in its newsletter of the timeline for the Research-Grant Program.
 In general, the deadline for the submission of the proposals will be August 15 of each year.
 The Scholarship Committee will meet within one month after the closing date to review proposals.
 Based on the recommendations of the Scholarship Committee, the Executive Committee will notify the selected researchers by Oct.
 1.